For many expats, getting permanent residence in Switzerland is a popular alternative to Swiss citizenship. Find out more with our complete guide.

 The main requirement for permanent residence in Switzerland is length of time spent already living in the country on another residence permit (typically a “B” or “L” permit).

-The standard residency requirement is 10 years, however the following groups can apply after 5 years:
+The standard residency requirement is 10 years, however, the following groups can apply after five years:

 However, children aged under 12 who come to Switzerland to join their family automatically gain permanent residence.

 In addition to this, it may be possible to apply for a “C” permit in some cantons if you already hold a “B” permit and can demonstrate: